The JMM website will be down on Wednesday 10/10/18 between 6:00 AM ET - 8:00 AM ET for network maintenance.

 Developing a Competitive Proposal for NSF-EHR, lead by Ron Buckmire, National Science Foundation and Lee Zia, National Science Foundation; Monday, January 8 (two days before the first day of the JMM), 3:00 pm – 6:00 pm.
 Workshop goals are to familiarize participants with current direction/priorities in EHR; familiarize participants with key EHR education research and development programs; consider common issues of competitive proposals; and prepare participants to write a competitive proposal.
 There is no registration fee for this workshop, but attendees must register separately in advance.
 Please contact the AMS Washington Office at 401-455-4116 or email@example.com for further information.

-This annual one-day workshop for department chairs and leaders is held on Tuesday, 8:00 am – 6:30 pm, the day before the JMM actually begins, and is lead by Malcolm Adams, University of Georgia; Krista Maxson, University of Science & Arts of Oklahoma; Irina Mitrea, Temple University and Douglas Mupasiri, University of Northern Iowa.
+This annual one-day workshop for chairs and leaders of departments of mathematical sciences is held Tuesday, January 9, 2018, 8:00 am – 6:30 pm, the day before the JMM actually begins and is led by Malcolm Adams, University of Georgia; Krista Maxson, University for Science and the Arts of Oklahoma; Irina Mitrea, Temple University; and Douglas Mupasiri, University of Northern Iowa.

 What makes an effective chair?
 Being a chair means interacting with many audiences.
 Attention must be paid to a wide range of topics, from the details of course content, to faculty development, to building partnerships across campus and with stakeholders outside of the academy.